 The Exercise program, available in English and Spanish, is a two-part, self-administered program that includes:

 - Online computer tailored intervention with questions and feedback tailored to each person’s individuals needs

 - Dynamic web activities matched to the individual’s readiness to change (e.g., a list of over 75 good reasons to exercise; a flip book linking physical activities to exercise interests; handling roadblocks that can keep people from exercising regularly; setting goals and making an action plan; rallying support and handling setbacks).

 We have self-directed and coaching versions of our mobile optimized Regular Exercise program.

-Contact us for a demo, or to learn more about the Exercise program, which is part of the Weight Management program.
+Contact us for a demo, or to learn more about the Exercise program.

 Outcome data from national population-based effectiveness trials of our Regular Exercise program indicated that:

 - At 6-months follow-up, 45% were meeting national guidelines for regular exercise.1

 - When the program was delivered by coaches, at 6-month follow-up, 57% met national guidelines for regular exercise.2